 Assessment is the starting point to address NPS pollution.
 Quantifying and identifying the causes and sources of NPS pollution and distinguishing real from perceived problems is the critical first step.
 Without knowledge of the magnitude or scope of the problem, any remedial action would be fruitless.
 Once the problem(s) and cause(s) have been identified, a process to improve the situation can be developed.
 Using the information generated during the assessment phase, an appropriate plan is drafted to meet the needs of the situation.
 The plan development follows the NPSMP that unifies or focuses the efforts of the NPS Program.
 A fundamental component of the plan is the development of a public awareness campaign to change current behaviors and to disseminate information.
 Educational efforts are an essential element in developing an effective program.
-The final component of a plan to manage NPS pollution is its execution.
+On-the-ground implementation projects that improve water quality are the final component of a NPS management program.
 Demonstration projects designed to address the NPS pollution issues identified in the watershed are used as the fundamental tools for water quality improvement and protection.
-Monies are specifically available in Section 319(h) of the Clean Water Act (CWA) and the State cost share program to implement these projects.
-Project implementation is a compilation of all previous activities.
+Monies are specifically available in Section 319(h) of the Clean Water Act (CWA), USDA Farm Bill programs, the State cost share program, and other conservation partnership efforts to implement these projects.
+Project implementation is a culmination of all previous activities.
 A breakdown in any of the four components of the program leads to a less effective program.